VICamaraPrg/NewMath/README.md

   <h4>You will find all info about releases, methods explaination and contributors in the wiki!</h4>
   <h2>¿How to use NewMath?</h2>
-  The easiest way to do it is just download the src/newmath or copy the content of file inside of it (NewMath.java), as you wish.
+  The easiest way to do it is just download the 'NewMath.java' located at releases sidebar.
 Then import it on your project as a java class.
 That's it, you're ready to use it!
-Call a method of the class by typing "NewMath."
+Call a method of the class by typing 'NewMath.'
 And then all methods available will appear!